michael/ken-browser/README.md

 You can adjust the style of your knowledge browser.

 - `stylesheets/style.css` - Contains the page layout
-- `stylesheets/ken.css` - Contains the styles for the matrix plot
+- `stylesheets/ken.css` - Contains the styles for the visualization

 ## Adjust Javascript

 Feel free to touch the Javascript code as well and adapt to your needs.
-If you think your contribution could be useful for the main project, please submit a pull request.
+If you think your contribution could be useful for the main project, please submit a pull request via GitHub.

 ## Keep in sync with the original repo

-Make sure you pull in changes from the original repo from time to time so you can utilize the latest features and benefit from bugfixes.
+Make sure you pull in changes from the original repo from time to time, so you can utilize the latest features and benefit from bugfixes.